 Partway through, someone asked me what I actually do.
 (Which is code for “I can’t pigeonhole you and that’s making me uncomfortable.”)

-So I smiled and said: “I help people and businesses stop trying to be what they’re not, and start making the most of everything they are.”
+“I help people and businesses stop trying to be what they’re not, and start making the most of everything they are.”

 They blinked.
 Then they grinned.
 Then they wrote it down.